Aleksandre-jachvadze/Aleksandre-jachvadze/README.md

 ## 👋 Hi, I'm Aleksandre

 🇬🇪 **Full Stack Developer** from Georgia
-🧠 **Backend-focused**, product-oriented engineer
+🧠 **Backend-focused** engineer
 ⚙️ Python & JavaScript ecosystem

 ---

 ## 👨‍💻 About Me

-I’m a **Full Stack Developer** with a strong focus on **backend architecture and system design**.
+I’m a **Full Stack Developer** with a strong focus on **backend development and system design**.
-I build web applications that are not just functional, but **scalable, maintainable, and cleanly structured**.
+I enjoy building applications that are **scalable, maintainable, and well-structured**, not just visually appealing.

-I enjoy:
+What drives me:
-- Designing APIs and backend logic
+- Clean and readable code
-- Turning complex ideas into clear systems
+- Well-designed APIs
-- Writing code that’s easy to read, test, and extend
+- Turning complex ideas into simple, reliable systems

 ---